blockschain/truffle-docs/content/zh/docs/truffle/reference/contract-abstractions.md

 ---
-title: 合同抽象
+title: 合约抽象
 weight: 3
 ---

 # Contract Abstractions

 Truffle provides contract abstractions for interacting with your contracts.
 Skip ahead to the [api section](/docs/truffle/reference/contract-abstractions#api) for a list of contract methods.

 ### Usage

 To obtain a contract abstraction you can require it with the contract name from the `artifacts` object.
 Outside of the console this is an object available in migration files, tests, and exec scripts.
 You would require your contract as follows:

 ```javascript
 const MyContract = artifacts.require("MyContract");
 ```

 You can also obtain one in the developer console.
 Your contract types are available here and all you need to do is use the `at`, `deployed`, or `new` method.

 ```javascript
 truffle(development)> const myContract = await MyContract.deployed();